napari/napari/docs/plugins/first_plugin.md

    file we added to the `napari_hello` module.

     ```{tip}
-    Entry points are a standard python mechanism for an installed distribution to
+    Entry points are a standard Python mechanism for an installed distribution to
     advertise components it provides to be discovered and used by other code.

     See the [Entry points specification][entry_points] for details.